Ilya Samsonov or Vitek Vanecek? For the Caps, there’s no reason to choose yet.

 “Of course it is great to see rookie goalie can win the Stanley Cup,” Vanecek said in late March.
 “Always everybody talking about the experience and he was a rookie and he do it.
 It was good he showed everybody you an win the Stanley Cup when you are a rookie goalie.”

-With a veteran team looking for another championship in the Alex Ovechkin-era, acquiring a veteran goaltender at the April 12 trade deadline is still a viable option.
+With a veteran team looking for another championship in the Alex Ovechkin era, acquiring a veteran goaltender at the April 12 trade deadline is still a viable option.
 General Manager Brian MacLellan has consistently made moves at the deadline, with the Capitals acquiring a defensemen in each of the past six seasons.

 MacLellan said in March that he would be watching his netminders very closely and would make a decision closer to the deadline.